W4KRL/ESP32-BT-TNC/README.md

 # ESP32-BT-TNC
-The ESP32 KISS TNC is a minimalistic design using the fewest necessary components by 2E0UMR
+The ESP32 KISS TNC is a minimalistic design using the fewest necessary components by 2E0UMR.

+**This repository is a work in progress.
+I have not yet built the project so there is no expectation that it will work as-is.
+There will be changes as the project develops and those changes may make the currect repository obsolete.**

+**Note that this version of the 2E0UMR TNC uses the ESP32 DevKit V1 rather than the V4.
+Adapting the 2E0UMR design to the stripboard layout required changing some GPIO selections.**

 # ESP32 KISS TNC Bluetooth setup for APRSdroid